vezaynk/nginx-pagespeed/README.md

 Luckily, most distributions fork it, make a few changes and bundle it with everyone's favorite modules.
 Installing NGINX from your distribution's repositories will always give you a batteries-included configuration.
 This convenience presents a dilemma: either accept what your distribution gives you and lose the flexibility of customizing your installation or bite the bullet and try to figure everything out yourself.

 I could no longer accept the default installation once I decided to have [Google PageSpeed](https://developers.google.com/speed/pagespeed/module) on my servers.
 If you're on this repository, I don't think I need to explain the benefits.
+In short, Mod PageSpeed is a collection of filters that apply optimizations to content going through it such as compression, minification, conversion to modern formats, lazy-loading, and more.

 There was painfully little documentation on the topic of forking a Debian package, but I managed to piece it together.
 This repository is the result: a seamless way to substitute Debian-flavored NGINX with Debian-flavored NGINX + PageSpeed.
 Enjoy!